reach-lab/MixWildGUI/README.md

 # README #

 ### Please submit your email prior to downloading the application so that we can improve our software.
-We will only contact for maor version changes###
+We will only contact for major version changes###
 {% include formspree.html %}

 ### Download MixWild for Mac or PC ###